Krassnig/CodeDraw/INTRODUCTION.md

 ### Enhanced EventScanner

-To create an application that handles user input you first need to consider what variables are necessary to store everything that is happening in your application.
+To create an application that is capable of handling user input, it is essential to first determine which variables are necessary to store the state of your application.
-In the example below the mouse position and click count needs to be tracked.
+In the example provided below, the mouse position and the amount of clicks is tracked.

-Each iteration in the outer `while` loop draws exactly one frame.
+In each iteration of the outer `while` loop, a single frame is drawn.
-The inner `foreach` loop processes all events that happen in between frames.
+Within this loop, the inner `foreach` loop processes all events occurring between frames.
-Depending on the type of event different code is executed.
+Depending on the type of event detected, different code is executed:

-If the event is a `MouseMoveEvent` the position the `mouseX` and `mouseY` variables are updated.
+* If the event is a `MouseMoveEvent`, the `mouseX` and `mouseY` variables are updated to reflect the new mouse position.
-If the event is a `MouseClickEvent` the `clickCount` is increased by one.
+* In the case of a `MouseClickEvent`, the `clickCount` is incremented by one.

-After the `foreach` loop is finished with all currently available events the updated event data is displayed.
+Once the inner `foreach` loop has processed all currently available events, the updated event data is displayed.
-The previously drawn image is removed by calling `clear()` and the new data is drawn with `drawText()`.
+The previously drawn image is cleared using the `.clear()` function, and the new data is drawn using `.drawText()`.

-After that the `show(long waitMilliseconds)` is called to display the updated image and sleep for 16 milliseconds.
+Finally, the `show(long waitMilliseconds)` function is called to display the updated image, and a 16-millisecond delay is set, which results in roughly 60 frames per seconds being rendered.

 ```java
 import codedraw.*;